Isn't it sad that on the 9th anniversary of this blog, I'm content posting content I wrote years ago?

 I wrote this editorial back in August 2005.
 I'm reposting it because I like the helium metaphor here.

 There was a time, not too long ago, when many of us were indifferent to current events and had little interest in world politics and policy.
 One dreadful Tuesday morning, all of this changed.
 All the days to come preceding that Tuesday would bear changed that no one could ignore.
 Battle lines were being drawn, and many of us reluctantly took sides.
-This month, the lines became more pronounced when the London transit system was attacked twice.
+This month, the lines became more pronounced when the London transit system was attacked twice."Inflating our hopes with helium".
+That was a good line.

 The Muslim response was as it has always been: several organizations issued statements condemning the bombing.
 In theory, the unity of the Muslim ummah in condemning the attacks should be a sign of hope.
 In reality, the condemnations have become predictable and mundane.
 Unfortunately, whatever hope and optimism that emerges from the Muslim response tends to fizzle and become irrelevant the next time the Muslim community comes under attack.